Updated: Apr 29

 So for example, it might be, say, a communication skill.
 It may be something around business acumen.
 Maybe you are a great team worker.
 Maybe you are brilliant at relationship building.
 There are a host of examples out there.

 Irrespective of where you are starting from, your first task is to take stock and identify what it is you have to offer prospective employers.

 This exploration is widely recognised as the most crucial phase in the career-changing process: the springboard to finding a more satisfying career.

-Your self-marketing activities will be more effective if they know what transferable skills to sell and you can help them present it interestingly.
+Your self-marketing activities will be more effective if you know what transferable skills to sell and you present it interestingly.

 3. Go back over your career

 Start thinking about all the roles that you have held in the past.
-Don't just limit your thinking to your professional life, what skills have you in your personal life.
+Do not just limit your thinking to your professional life, what skills have you in your personal life.

 Dig them out.
 They may be roles perhaps in a voluntary capacity.
 They may be roles that you have within the family.
 Take the time to consider the variety and the richness of your skill base.